 On the first Thursday of each month, general admission to MOHAI’s permanent exhibits is free all day long!
-Free admission includes: True Northwest: the Seattle Journey, and the Bezos Center for Innovation.
-Explore Puget Sound’s rich and diverse culinary history in Edible...
+Free admission includes: True Northwest: The Seattle Journey and the Bezos Center for Innovation.
+Explore Al Smith’s brilliantly expressive photography & celebrate the neighborhood that...

 Each year, the most innovative start-up companies in the Puget Sound region are chosen as the Seattle 10, and their original business plans are displayed on giant cocktail napkins in a temporary pop-up exhibit.